adamjarret/Coda-Wing-Man/README.md

 ### Base SDK Missing ###

-Wing Man has only been tested on Snow Leopard.
-If you are trying to build it on a machine running Snow Leopard and you get this error, make sure you have the latest version of Xcode installed.
+Wing Man is built for Snow Leopard and is compatible with Lion.
+If you are trying to build it on a machine running 10.6 or 10.7 and you get this error, make sure you have the 10.6 SDK installed.

 If you're feeling brave and want to try compiling it on Leopard: